 For further details on who is eligible to apply for this assistance, what expenses it covers, and other information about the program, visit the AEAP website.

 All states receive federal funds from OVC to help support local victim assistance and victim compensation programs.
 State victim assistance programs can link victims to direct service providers and victim advocates to help them cope in the aftermath of the tragedy.

 Victims also may be eligible to apply for crime victim compensation benefits, including reimbursement for medical services, mental health counseling, lost wages, and other costs incurred as a result of the crime.
 Victim compensation benefits are governed by the applicable state statutes, so eligibility may vary among states.

 Visit the Help in Your State section of our site to find the programs in your area so you can refer victims to them.

 Crime Victim Assistance Emergency Fund for Victims of Terrorism or Mass Violence

-OVC provides funding to the Crime Victim Assistance Emergency Fund, administered by the FBI’s Office for Victim Assistance, to support services for victims and their families, including emergency food, clothing, shelter, and temporary housing; emergency transportation for medical care and travel assistance to reunite family members with injured survivors unable to travel; repatriation of the remains of a deceased victim; transportation expenses of secondary victims; crisis counseling; and child and dependent care.
+OVC provides funding to the Crime Victim Assistance Emergency Fund, administered by the FBI’s Victim Services Division, to support services for victims and their families, including emergency food, clothing, shelter, and temporary housing; emergency transportation for medical care and travel assistance to reunite family members with injured survivors unable to travel; repatriation of the remains of a deceased victim; transportation expenses of secondary victims; crisis counseling; and child and dependent care.